TheGitRyan/LaTeX-Generator/README.md

 \end{tabular}
 \end{center}
 ```
-Additional Features:
+Additional Notes:
-  - A basic "well-formed" checker, that scans each line of your proof to make sure there are a equal number of open and close parentheses.
+  - A basic "well-formed" checker is implememented, that scans each line of your proof to make sure there are a equal number of open and close parentheses.
 If there is an error (e.g. unequal parentheses) then the problem and line number are outputed to the console.
+  - Skipping lines is fine, the converter will just ignore them.
+However white space between characters may affect the outputted LaTeX code, however because of how LaTeX renders white space, there is not much of a chance this will cause a problem
+  - The first line of the document does not have a reason next to it.
+This is just the origianl expression and should alawya sbe the first line in the simplification